mathesong/rwithings/README.md

 hr_data <- read_csv_startdurval('raw_tracker_hr.csv')
 ```

 The API has been expanded to include HR data now as intraday activity, which can be extracted using the `getintradayactivity()` function.
-But I've left the CSV munging command in place regardless as it's still useful for linking heart rate with exact times, or for processing large amounts of data at once.
+Tthe CSV munging command remains in place regardless as it's still useful for processing large amounts of data at once without running into API request limits.